-Grounding wire – or grounding cable – has become more and more relevant in today’s electrical systems.
-With safety as a main priority, ground wire presents an added protective feature to nearly any electrical circuit.
+Ground wire – or ground cable – has become more and more relevant in today’s electrical safety systems.
+With safety as the main priority, ground cable presents an added protective feature to nearly any electrical circuit.
 By protecting the actual electrical system, nearby residents are resultantly protected.

 How Does Ground Wire Work?

 The process is fairly simple, yet highly effective.
 Ground wire connects a system directly to the earth.
-In the event of high voltage or irregular electrical currents, the grounding wire transfers electricity to the ground rather than the electrical system.
+When high voltage or irregular electrical currents occur, the grounding wire transfers electricity to the ground rather than the electrical system.
 This is a safe transfer of energy that causes no harm to the environment.